Councilor proposes to close some streets for recreation during pandemic

-The city would choose which streets could close until the current public health order is lifted.

-People can live stream Monday’s 5 p.m. city council meeting via Zoom.
+Monday’s 5 p.m. city council meeting will take place via Zoom.
+You can watch the meeting live on the city’s YouTube channel and on GOV TV.

 New Mexico Coronavirus Resources